augustl/augustl.com/posts/blog/2019/linus_and_linux_happy_accident.md

 In Linus' own words:

+> I probably would have stopped by the end of 1991.
+I had done a lot of things I thought were interesting.
+Everything didn’t really work perfectly, but in a software kind of world I find that once you solve the fundamental problems of a project, it’s easy to lose interest.
+And that’s what was happening to me.
+Trying to debug software is not very engaging.
+>
+> [...]
+>
 > Back then, I was booting into Linux but used Minix as the main development environment.
 Most of what I was doing under Linux was reading email and news from the university’s computer via the terminal emulator I had written.
 The university computer was constantly busy, so I had written a program that auto-dialed into it.
 But in December, I mistakenly auto-dialed my hard disk instead of my modem.
 I was trying to auto-dial /dev/tty1 [...].
 But by mistake I auto-dialed /dev/hda1, which is the hard disk device.
 The end result was that I inadvertently overwrote some of the most critical parts of the partition where I had Minix.
 Yes, that meant I couldn’t boot Minix anymore.
 >
 > That was the point where I had a decision to make: I could reinstall Minix, or I could bite the bullet and acknowledge that Linux was good enough that I didn’t need Minix.
 I would write the programs to compile Linux, under itself, and whenever I felt I needed Minix, I would just add the desired feature to Linux.